thulasi-ram/django-feature-toggle/docs/wiki/Usage.rst

     Toggle(environment=environment, code='test1')

-By default initializing a non-existing that has not been created already will raise custom Exception: FeatureToggleDoesNotExist.
+By default initializing a non-existing that has not been created already will raise custom exception ``FeatureToggleDoesNotExist``.
 To suppress it you can send ``raise_does_not_exist`` while initialization

 .. sourcecode:: python